siavash-khodadadeh/MetaLearning-TF2.0/README.md

 maml.evaluate(50, num_tasks=1000, seed=14, use_val_batch_statistics=True)
 ```

-You have a really cool idea to apply on top of MAML, just
+The code is designed in a modular way.
+For example, If you want to change the losses or try a new idea on forward loop of
+maml, you can
 extend our MAML class code and update this function
 `
 def get_losses_of_tasks_batch_maml(self)
 `

-or if you want to generate tasks in another way, just override function for
+or if you want to just change the way to generate tasks, you can
+just override function for
 data reading part:

 `